SleepScore Max

 SleepScore

-But what did change was the amount of deep sleep and REM or rapid eye movement I charted.
-REM is the kind of sleep that happens when we dream, and scientists believe this is important to healthy brain activity.
+But what changed was the amount of deep sleep and REM or rapid eye movement I charted.
+REM is the kind of sleep that happens when we dream; scientists believe this is important to healthy brain activity.
 I like to think of it as the magic balm that washes the stress and craziness from the past day away — and resets my brain to calm.
 I chased REM all week.
 And I was able to increase that from about 90 minutes and 16 out of 20 possible points on REM the first night to almost two hours and a score of 18 the last night of my test.

 The app sends suggestions during the week on how to get better sleepGearBrain